kamillacsegzi/24HMerge/Program.md

 The space is a system of modules (furniture, panles, canvas etc.) that can move along predifined axes according to the different functions.
 It is controled locally and globally through an App.

-The canvases detect motion both locally and globally, and they interact also with different applications.
+The canvases detect motion both locally and globally, and they interact also with different applications and cameras/projectors.

 Example scenario: - 08:00PM - Beijing - Lecture - panels (furniture) arranged accordinlgy: open space, projection
                   - 08:00AM - NYC - office - decides to join the lecture - by selecting the 'Join' option, the space rearranges